arachnetech/homebridge-mqttthing/README.md

 # Release notes

+Version 1.0.20
++ Added `onlineValue` configuration setting, allowing the use of a custom value to represent an online state (with `getOnline`) without the use of a custom payload decoding function.

 Version 1.0.19
 + Changed minimum temperature for temperatureSensor to -100 degrees celsius
 + Added BatteryService supporting `getBatteryLevel`, `getChargingState` and `getStatusLowBattery` for all accessories.